 - This recipe makes 10 small falafel that are 1 Australian tablespoon (4 teaspoons elsewhere) each.
 If you make them bigger you will need to calculate the FODMAP content yourself.

 - In Australia, edamame are generally sold frozen in the Pan Asian section of major supermarkets.
 For the uninitiated: look for the shelled beans rather than those in pods.
-The beans need to be shelled from the pods and it takes a good while to get 125g of beans.
+The beans need to be shelled from the pods and it takes forever to get 250g edamame beans.
 Do not use the pods in this recipe – beans only.
-If you buy unshelled edamame, weigh them after shelling them and discard the pods.
+If you buy podded edamame, weigh them after shelling them and discard the pods.

 More low FODMAP bean recipes